-You can use the voice search or if you want to go old-school you can use the on screen keyboard to search for IPVanish.
-Personally, I like to type as little as possible, so I just searched for VPN.
+You can use the voice search or if you want to go old-school you can use the on-screen keyboard to search for IPVanish.
+Personally, I like to type as little as possible, so I just searched for a VPN.

 Click on the IPVanish VPN icon – the one on the far right in the image above – to get to the app summary screen.

 Here’s where having an official Android TV app in the Google Play Store comes in handy.

 The installation is one click and should only take a few seconds depending on the speed of your Internet connection.